arbaer/dbstream/tools/apgui/README.md

-APGUI  - Advanced Plotting Graphical User Interface
+APGUI  - Advanced Plotting GUI
 ===================================================

 The tool agpui is used to plot data in multiple formats, among them are line plots, scatter plots and bar plots.